 CHILD PROOF ADVICE

 This material is for informative purposes only.
-For CPR Certification and additional expertise, we suggest all new caregivers attend the Infant CPR / Choking course offered by your local American Red Cross.
+For CPR certification and additional expertise, we suggest all new child care providers attend the Infant CPR / Choking course offered by your local American Red Cross.

 Visit The Red Cross – Click Here

-If your baby is suddenly unable to cry or cough, something may be blocking their airway, and you’ll need to help your baby get it out.
-She may make odd noises or no sound at all while opening their mouth, and your baby’s skin may turn bright red or blue.
+If your baby is suddenly unable to cry or cough, something may be blocking their airway, and you’ll need to help your baby.
+She may make odd noises or no sound at all while opening her mouth, and her skin may turn bright red or blue.

 If your baby is coughing or gagging, the airway is only partially blocked.
 In this case, let the baby continue to cough.
 Coughing is the most effective way to dislodge a blockage.

-If your baby cannot cough up the object, ask someone to call 911 or the local emergency number while you begin back blows and chest thrusts (see step 2, below).
+If your baby cannot cough up the object, ask someone to call 911, or the local emergency number, while you begin back blows and chest compressions (see Step 2, below).

 If you’re alone with your baby, give two minutes of care, then call 911.

-On the other hand, if you suspect that your baby’s airway is closed off because the throat has swollen shut, call 911 immediately.
-Your baby may be having an allergic reaction — to something she ate or to an insect bite, for example — or she may have an infection, like croup.
+If you suspect your baby’s airway is closed because the throat is swollen shut, call 911 immediately.
+Your baby may be having an allergic reaction to something she ate or to an insect bite, for example — or she may have an infection, like croup.

-Also call right away if your baby is at high risk for heart problems.
+Also, call 911 immediately if your baby is at high risk for heart problems.